-At least 80% of program students complete program/degree requirements within 1 year of the first attempt (150% of the program length)".

-Of graduates who seek employment, 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation.
+Goal 1: To prepare competent graduates who successfully complete the program, obtain employment in nutrition and dietetics or related fields, and achieve credentialing as registered dietitian nutritionists in a timely manner.

-Eighty percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

-The program's one-year pass rate (graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%".
+- 1. At least 80% of program students complete program/degree requirements within 7.5 years (4+1 program) or within 4.5 years (Direct Entry Program) (150% of the program length). - 2.
+Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation. - 3.
+80% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion. - 4.
+The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-Within one year of graduation, 90% of employers will rate graduates as "good" or higher for the performance of the Nutrition Care Process, and use of evidence-based practice.

-Within one year of graduation, at least 75% of graduates will rate themselves as "prepared" or above, for an entry-level position in the dietetics profession.

-At one-year post-graduation, at least 75% of graduates will provide nutrition-specific health promotion in their job or as a volunteer.
+Goal 2: Graduates will be competent entry-level dietitians.

+- 1. At one year post program completion, at least 80% of graduates will mark they are prepared or well-prepared on the graduate survey in the area of working with diverse population - 2.
+At least 80% of graduates will be ranked as satisfied or better by employers on their preparation for an entry-level career as a Registered Dietitian Nutritionist.